 Common Quilting Mistakes: Why You Must Measure Borders Before Attaching Them

 Quilt borders define the frame for the quilt.
-Borders are visual balance elements, they protect the quilt edges, and they finish the design.
+Borders are visual balance elements, and finish the design.
 But incorrectly attaching the borders is a widespread issue among quilters.
 They mostly get puckers, tucks, or wavy edges, which change the quilt's original appearance.
 To achieve clean, professional results, it is necessary to learn to accurately measure and compute the border length.

 Borders that are too long or short can create multiple issues: